veracity/veracity-documentation/sections/marketplace/purchaseprocesses.md

 2. Giving access to free services
 3. Capturing leads for your service

-We wil cover each one of these in more detail
+We will cover each one of these in more detail